 It was blissful.
 As soon as I dipped the silk hank in kariyasu’s boiling dyeing bath, it immediately absorbed the yellow.
 A light yellow, clear and pure.
 Dyed threads, we wash them and hang them to drain for some time.

 Even nowadays, with much more experience in dyeing, when I stop to concatenate ideas and write, I am amazed.
 I really agree with the words of Shimura sensei: the plants present us all the time.
-They give us the color and the substance that fixes the color.
+They give us the colour and the substance that fixes the colour.
 And all without asking for anything in return.